 • What if attrition increases from 10% to 20% mid year?
 How would it impact sales targets?

-As seen above, creating scenarios—best case, worst case and other scenarios is fast and easy with Drivetrain.
+As seen above, scenario analysis tools like Drivetrain can make creating and analyzing scenarios—best case, worst case and others fast and easy.

 Summary